< Go back to Minutes menu

-Wade's Trust need to apply for some pond funding.
-The Betty's funding scheme has changed and they want planning to be the major element so the pond project no longer fits.
+Wade's Charity need to apply for some pond funding.
+The Betty's Funding Scheme has changed and they want planning to be the major element so the pond project no longer fits.
 We need to discuss the best way to use the money.

 7. Future Projects

 The Group need to discuss ideas for any future projects.
 If anyone has any ideas e.g. islands in the lake, then Martin can pick these up and discuss at the site meeting on Thursday.
 Leeds City Council has made a model of the lake for maintenance and is now including the lake in their future plans.